 3. How often should you brush?

-It is advisable to brush teeth at least twice a day.
+It is advisable to start brushing baby teeth at least twice a day.
 Dentists say that brushing teeth once in the morning and once before sleeping at night is the key to good oral health.
 Other than this, their gums and tongue should be cleaned after each meal with a soft, damp cloth.
 Even in adults, gums are highly sensitive, but for kids, these areas are even more tender.
 Thus, parents should be very careful while cleaning baby’s gums and teeth.
 Always make sure that the cloth you use is clean, the brush is covered after use and the clothes and finger brushes used are sanitized and safe.
 Moreover, do not overdo anything.
-Brushing the teeth more than required can also cause gums to tear.
+Brushing baby teeth more than required can also cause gums to tear.

 4. Teach babies to brush